 As Jeannine Carter, Founder and Chief Innovator at Incluvations, said in her remarks, "We need to value the differences."
 A diverse workforce makes any corporation stronger and gets us closer to racial equity for all.

 We invite you to watch the full conversation and read the recommendations and resources below.
-Stay tuned for more about our next two events, Racially Speaking: The Future of Work (June) and #Racism.is.a.Virus: Health Care in America (September).
+Stay tuned for more about our next two events, Racially Speaking: The Future of Work (June) and Closing the Education Equity Gap (September).

 - 0:28 - 4:03: Introduction - Dr. Marc Spencer, Summer Search CEO.